cypress-io/cypress-documentation/content/guides/references/configuration.md

 Using a `.mjs` file will allow you to use
 [ESM Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
-syntax in your config without the need of a tranpiler step.
+syntax in your config without the need of a transpiler step.

-A '.cjs' file uses the [CommonJS](https://nodejs.org/api/modules.html) module sytntax, which is the default for JavaScript files.
+A '.cjs' file uses the [CommonJS](https://nodejs.org/api/modules.html) module syntax, which is the default for JavaScript files.
 All JavaScript config examples in our docs use the CommonJS format.

 <Alert type="warning">